 - Acne-QoL: Acne Quality of Life and Acne-Q4

 In some patients the distress of acne may result in depression.
 This must be recognised and managed.
 Signs of depression include:

 Rarely, depression can be associated with acne treatment, particularly isotretinoin.
 There is much controversy about whether the drug causes depression.
-However, it is clear that depression does result from the acne and psychological disturbances described above.
+However, it is clear that depression often results from acne and the psychological disturbances described above.

 Regardless of the cause, depression must be recognised and managed early.
-If you think you may be depressed, contact your dermatologist or family doctor urgently for advice.
+If you think you or someone you know may be depressed, contact your dermatologist or family doctor urgently for advice.

 What is dysmorphophobic acne?

 Some patients with only minor acne suffer from disturbed body image.
 Even in the absence of lesions, they consider they have severe acne and may suffer many of the psychological and social symptoms described above.
 They are said to have "dysmorphophobic acne".